Solar power by country: Germany

 Germany is among the top-4 ranked countries in terms of installed photovoltaic solar capacity.
-The overall capacity has reached 42.98 gigawatts (GW) by the end of 2017.
-Photovoltaics contribute almost 6% to the national electricity demands.
+The overall capacity has reached 90 gigawatts (GW) by the end of 2024.
+Photovoltaics contribute more than 14% to the national electricity demands.
 Germany has seen an outstanding period of photovoltaic installations from 2010 until 2012.
 During this boom, about 22 GW, or a third of the worldwide PV installations of that period was deployed in Germany alone.
 However, the boom period ended in 2012, and Germany's national PV market has since declined significantly, due to the amendments in the German Renewable Energy Act (EEG) that reduced feed-in tariffs and set constraints on utility-scaled installations, limiting their size to no more than 10 MW.

 The current version of the EEG only guarantees financial assistance as long as the overall PV capacity has not yet reached 52 GW.
 It also foresees to regulate annual PV growth within a range of 2.5 GW to 3.5 GW by adjusting the guaranteed fees accordingly.
 The legislative reforms stipulates a 40 to 45 percent share from renewable energy sources by 2025 and a 55 to 60 percent share by 2035.

 Large PV power plants in Germany include Senftenberg Solarpark, Finsterwalde Solar Park, Lieberose Photovoltaic Park, Strasskirchen Solar Park, Waldpolenz Solar Park, and Köthen Solar Park.